 1930s: Unplasticised polyvinyl(chloride) (PVC-U) pipes used for sanitary drainage systems.
 Polyethylene (PE) polymer developed and used in cable protection for radar insulation during World War Two.

-The 1950’s saw the first pressurised plastic drinking water pipes installed in the Netherlands and production of the first plastic valve.
-Polyethylene was used to create ducting pipes for insulation followed by the first use of the extrusion method in manufacture of HDPE to create drainage pipes in the UK.
+1950s: Pressurised plastic piping systems for drinking water pipes installed in the Netherlands.
+Production of the first plastic valve.
+PE used to create ducting for insulation and extrusion method used to create the first HDPE drainage pipes in the UK.

-During the 1960’s rain water pipes, guttering and down pipes using plastic materials were introduced into the housing development market.
-PVC soil systems were launched and the introduction of ring seals increased the use of plastic sewerage pipes.
-After the first British Standard was launched for soil systems, local authorities started to specify PVC systems.
+1960s: Plastic rainwater systems introduced into the housing development market.
+PVC-U above ground soil and waste systems launched and the introduction of the elastomeric ring seal increased the use of plastic piping systems for below ground drainage due to ease of installation.
+The British Standard was launched for soil systems, allowing local authorities to specify PVC-U systems.